ashfurrow/blog/source/blog/2019-03-25-learning-from-other-programming-communities.html.markdown

 (READMORE)

-My point is that my deep experience in both native iOS and JavaScript software development has given me an [uncommon perspective](https://ashfurrow.com/blog/perspective-of-the-polyglot/) of seeing both community's from the other one's perspective.
+My point is that my deep experience in both native iOS and JavaScript software development has given me an [uncommon perspective](https://ashfurrow.com/blog/perspective-of-the-polyglot/) of seeing both communities from the other one's perspective.
 When I write native iOS, I miss Jest and Prettier _so much_.
 When I write React, I miss Apple's polished profiling tools and their opinionated APIs.
 I have a foot in both worlds, and I try to share that perspective with other software developers.

 You might think this sounds awful – that I only see the downsides of both platforms.
 And yeah, that's actually something [I've had to deal with](https://ashfurrow.com/blog/swift-vs-react-native-feels/).
 But it's not all bad: dual perspectives help me share the best that each world has to offer with the other.
 It's why Artsy's entire engineering team now has a [healthy, conservative policy](https://github.com/artsy/README/issues/117) about adopting new dependencies.
 It's why our web engineers, even if they've _never_ done iOS development before, can pitch in on iOS work when we have a tight deadline.